webix-hub/docs/data/desktop/suggest.md

 {{sample 15_datatable/04_editing/14_autosuggest.html}}

 {{note
-Suggest list can as well be attached to **combo** and **richselect** editors, yet then it looses its status of 'adviser' and selection from it becomes compulsory.
+Suggest list can as well be attached to **combo** and **richselect** editors, yet then it loses its status of 'adviser' and selection from it becomes compulsory.
 }}

 ~~~js